OpenSCvx/OpenSCvx/docs/UnderTheHood/vectorization_and_vmapping.md

 - **Non-convex**: Lowered to JAX with automatic differentiation for SCP linearization
 - **Convex**: Lowered to CVXPy and solved directly by the convex solver (more efficient)

 Cross-node constraints are defined using the `.at()` method with **absolute indexing**.
-The node indices are baked into the constraint at construction time, creating a single constraint that couples specific trajectory nodes:
+The node indices are baked into the constraint at construction time, creating a single constraint that couples specific trajectory nodes.

+**Key Feature**: Cross-node constraints are automatically detected (by the presence of `.at(k)` node references) and treated as single constraints - they are NOT replicated to all trajectory nodes like regular constraints.

 ```python
 import openscvx as ox